Evil Dead The Musical: Plot

-Production
+Productions

 With the approval of both Sam Raimi and Bruce Campbell, the show was first staged as a workshop in Toronto in August 2003.
-The same team remounted the musical in Toronto that October for an additional 3 weeks.
+The same team remounted the musical in Toronto that October for an additional three weeks.
 The show was presented in July 2004 at the 22nd Just for Laughs Comedy Festival in Montreal.

-During the Northeast Blackout of 2003, the intransigent cast and crew performed the show on the front lawn of the Tranzac club in Toronto.
+During the Northeast Blackout of 2003, the indefatigable cast and crew performed the show on the front lawn of the Tranzac club in Toronto.
 The band played acoustic instruments and cast members provided sound effects from backstage.
 As the evening wore on, flashlights and car headlights were used to illuminate the actors.

 Off-Broadway

 The New York off-Broadway production started previews on October 2, 2006.
-The Official Opening Night performance was November 1, 2006 and it ran, performing 8 times per week at the New World Stages, until February 17, 2007.
+The Official Opening Night performance was November 1, 2006, and it ran, performing eight times per week at the New World Stages, until February 17, 2007.
 The cast album debuted at #4 on the Billboard Show Charts.

-The off-Broadway production was co-directed by Christopher Bond and Tony winner and "Buffy" alum, Hinton Battle.
-Make-up and Special FX were created by Louis Zakarian, whose film credits include Requiem for a Dream, Dogma and Romeo + Juliet.
+The off-Broadway production was co-directed by Christopher Bond and Tony winner and Buffy alum, Hinton Battle.
+Make-up and special FX were created by Louis Zakarian, whose film credits include Requiem for a Dream, Dogma and Romeo + Juliet.
 The cast was as follows: